iggredible/Learn-Vim/ch14_external_commands.md

 ## Writing The Buffer Content Into An External Command

-In addition to saving a file, you can also use the write command (`:w`) to pass the text in the current buffer as the STDIN for an external command.
+The command `:w`, in addition to saving a file, can be used to pass the text in the current buffer as the STDIN for an external command.
 The syntax is:

 ```
-:w !cmd
+:w !{cmd}
 ```

 If you have these expressions: